wp-plugins/share-this/trunk/README.txt

 or add the `<?php wp_footer(); ?>` tag to your theme footer.

 == Frequently Asked Questions ==

+= Why doesn't Share This show up in my plugins list? =

+Make sure you put the 'share-this' directory in your 'plugins' folder.
+It should look like this:

+wp-content/plugins/share-this/(a bunch of files)

+not:

+wp-content/plugins/share-this-1.3/share-this/(a bunch of files)

+= How come I go to a new page to Share This instead of getting the little pop-up? =

+or

+= How come the little popup doesn't show? =

+If you are using a version of WordPress prior to 2.1 and you don't have Prototype in your wp-includes/js directory, the little pop-up won't show and you'll be taken to the page instead.
+Make sure that the Prototype file is installed.

+Also, the version of Prototype included in Share This 1.3 was incompatible with IE7, so make sure you get the version from the current release (or from WordPress).

+If you are using WordPress 2.1 or greater and/or you do have the Prototype file included in your wp-includes/js/ directory, you may need to make sure the form is being added properly (see notes on wp_footer in this document).
+Additionally check that other JavaScript on the page is not erroring out.

 = How do I add or remove social sites? =